 When a portfolio manager is responsible for the management of more than one account, the potential arises for the portfolio manager to favor one account over another.
 The principal types of potential conflicts of interest that may arise are discussed below.
-For the reasons outlined below, the fund does not believe that any material conflicts are likely to arise out of a portfolio manager's responsibility for the management of the fund as well as one or more other accounts.
-The Advisor and subadvisor have adopted procedures that are intended to monitor compliance with the policies referred to in the following paragraphs.
+For the reasons outlined below, the funds do not believe that any material conflicts are likely to arise out of a portfolio manager's responsibility for the management of the funds as well as one or more other accounts.
+The Advisor and Manulife IM (US) (the "Subadvisor") have adopted procedures that are intended to monitor compliance with the policies referred to in the following paragraphs.
 Generally, the risks of such conflicts of interests are increased to the extent that a portfolio manager has a financial incentive to favor one account over another.
-The Advisor and subadvisor have structured their compensation arrangements in a manner that is intended to limit such potential for conflicts of interests.
-See "Compensation of Portfolio Managers" below.
+The Advisor and Subadvisor have structured their compensation arrangements in a manner that is intended to limit such potential for conflicts of interests.
+See "Compensation" below.